TashaStenner/Ship-Destroyer/README.md

 set up html -- done
-create 1 space ship with text -- done set score in JS --- done reduce score by allocated amount in console print score to page if score hits 0 stay at 0 add more ships & set up same logic with the correct numbers
+create 1 space ship with text -- done set score in JS --- done reduce score by allocated amount in console -- done print score to page if score hits 0 stay at 0 add more ships & set up same logic with the correct numbers